FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

 ### Using Commands and Events

 Now that we have our bot ready, we can start adding commands and events.
+Here is the list of possible [events](https://discordpy.readthedocs.io/en/stable/api.html#event-reference).

 === "Prefix Commands"
     ```python